Libraries Research Awards Program

 The Libraries Research Awards awards ten (10) annual grants of $2500 each on a competitive basis to researchers who can demonstrate a compelling need to consult Columbia University Libraries/Information Services holdings for their work.
 The award was established in 2011 and invites applications from scholars and researchers who may benefit from access to Columbia’s special and unique collections.
 Participating Columbia libraries and collections include those located on the Morningside Heights campus: the Avery Architectural & Fine Arts Library, The Burke Library at Union Theological Seminary, Butler Library, the Lehman Social Sciences Library, the Rare Book & Manuscript Library, the C. V. Starr East Asian Library, and the Libraries' Global Studies Collections.

-The program is open to all US citizens and to Lawful Permant Residents (LPRs).
+The program is open to all US citizens and to Lawful Permanent Residents (LPRs).
 Persons holding J-1 or F-1 exchange visitor or student visas are not eligible at this time.
-Preference will be given to those applicants residing outside the greater New York metropolitan area.
 Columbia University Libraries is not able to assist with obtaining visas.
-Columbia graduate students are welcome to apply but preference will be given to those outside the metropolitan area who need to travel to New York City to conduct their research.
+Preference will be given to those applicants residing outside the greater New York metropolitan area who need to travel to New York City to conduct their research.

 Please check back in January 2015 for application information for the 2015 Libraries Research Awards.